Kuari Pass Trek

 2

-Day 2: Drive Joshimath to Dhak by taxi (12km) same-day trek to Gulling camp
+Day 2: Drive from Joshimath to Tugasi Village by Taxi, same day Trek to Gulling Campsite

-travel from Joshimath to Dhak by taxi, which is a distance of approximately 12 kilometers (7.5 miles).
-Once you reach Dhak, you can start your trek to the Gulling camp viewpoint on the same day.
-Here’s a suggested plan:
+Travel from Joshimath to Tugasi by taxi, which is a distance of approximately 15 kilometers.
+Once you reach Tugasi, you can start your trek to the Gulling camp viewpoint on the same day.

-3. Trek from Dhak to Gulling: Once you reach Dhak, you can begin your trek towards the Gulling camp viewpoint.
-The trail from Dhak to Gulling is approximately 06 kilometers and can take around 4/5 hours, depending on your pace.
+1. Trek from Tugasi to Gulling: Once you reach Tugasi, you can begin your trek towards the Gulling camp viewpoint.
+The trail from Tugasi to Gulling is approximately 03 kilometers and can take around 3/4 hours, depending on your pace.

-4. Enjoy the Viewpoint: As you trek from Dhak to Gulling, you will be treated to beautiful views of the surrounding mountains, forests, and valleys.
+2. Enjoy the Viewpoint: As you trek from Tugasi to Gulling, you will be treated to beautiful views of the surrounding mountains, forests, and valleys.
 The Gulling camp viewpoint offers a panoramic vista of the Himalayan landscape.

-5. Overnight Stay: After spending some time at the Gulling camp viewpoint and enjoying the scenery, you can either choose to camp overnight at Gulling or trek back to Dhak and find accommodation there.
+3. Overnight Stay: After spending some time at the Gulling camp viewpoint and enjoying the scenery, you can either choose to camp overnight at Gulling.

 Please note that the trekking time and distances mentioned are approximate and can vary depending on your fitness level and the pace at which you trek.
 It’s advisable to start early in the day to allow ample time for the trek and ensure that you have enough daylight to reach your destination.